BoiseState/CS321-resources/projects/README_TEMPLATE.md

 This section presents timing and other results of the experiments that you were asked to perform as part of the project.

-## Sources used
+## Sources used (this is VERY important!)

 If you used any sources outside of the lecture notes, class lab files, or text book you need to list them here.

-If you looked something up on stackoverflow.com and fail to cite it in this section it will be considered plagiarism and be dealt with accordingly.
-So be safe CITE!
+In particular, explain what AI tool you used and how.
+For example, if you used CoPilot to help you write a function, you need to say that here and include the exact prompt you used. for each project, you should only use the AI tools as instructed in the project.

 Finally, remove these instructions from your README.md after you are finished!